Autopilot is designed with deferrals (also known as "throttling") in mind.

 If an email is deferred, you will see the following message in a contact's activity feed:

-This means that the recipient's mail server has temporarily refused delivery of a message.
-If this occurs, we will attempt to send messages for up to 72 hours until the message is delivered.
-Normally, it takes between a few minutes to a few hours until the message is delivered.
+This means that the recipient's mail server has temporarily refused delivery of an email.
+If this occurs, we will attempt to send emails for up to 72 hours until the email is delivered.
+Normally, it takes between a few minutes to a few hours until the email is delivered.

-The most common reason for an email deferral is sending too many messages over a given timeframe to a particular email service provider.
-Email providers, such as Yahoo, can sometimes throttle incoming mail temporarily to prevent the server from being flooded and in order to check that the messages aren't spam.
+The most common reason for an email deferral is sending too many emails over a given timeframe to a particular email service provider.
+Email providers, such as Yahoo, can sometimes throttle incoming mail temporarily to prevent the server from being flooded and in order to check that the emails aren't spam.

-- the receiving server doesn’t recognize your IP, and fears you might be sending spam; or
+- receiving server doesn’t recognize your IP, and fears you might be sending spam; or

-- the receiving server doesn’t have any open ports to receive email.
+- receiving server doesn’t have any open ports to receive email.

 If the email still cannot be delivered over the 72 hour period, it will be considered a soft bounce and this will be reflected in the Activity Feed.